|Introduction||Cover Letter Checklist|

 Creating a Catchy Cover Letter - Narrated Workshop.

-A cover letter (sometimes called a letter of inquiry or letter of application) is a business-style letter that accompanies every resume you send to prospective employers.
+A cover letter (sometimes called a letter of inquiry or letter of application) is a business-style letter that typically accompanies every resume you send to prospective employers.
 It serves as an introduction, telling the employer who you are and why you are sending a resume.
 If written well, your letter will highlight the special features of your education and experience that qualify you for the particular position or organization.

 Good cover letters are generally alike in that they share...